 Authority to administer the Agreement shall rest with the Governing Board comprised of representatives of each member state.
 Each member state may appoint up to four representatives to the Governing Board.
 The representatives shall be members of the executive or legislative branches of the state or of a local government of that state.
 Each member state shall be entitled to one vote on the Governing Board.
 Except as otherwise provided in the Agreement, all actions taken by the Governing Board shall require an affirmative vote of a majority of the Governing Board present and voting.
-The Governing Board shall determine its meeting schedule, but shall meet at least once annually.
 The Governing Board shall provide a public comment period at each meeting to provide members of the public an opportunity to address the board on matters relevant to the administration or operation of the Agreement.
 The Governing Board shall provide public notice of its meetings at least thirty days in advance of such meetings.
 The Governing Board shall promulgate rules establishing the public notice requirements for holding emergency meetings on less than thirty days' notice.
 The Governing Board may meet electronically.